 The system needs to be restarted after uninstalling the update.

 In addition, Microsoft has noted Windows 10 version 21H2 reached end of service means devices no longer receive monthly security and quality updates that contain protection from the latest security threats.
-Microsoft recommends Install the latest version 22H2 or upgrade to Windows 11
+Microsoft recommends Install the latest version 22H2 or Upgrade to Windows 11

-Windows 10 KB5041578 what’s new?
+Windows 10 KB5050008 what’s new?

 If you experience problem installing Windows 10 updates or the update stuck download here are a few solutions.